 (Update: After posting this I was contacted by Sarah Harrigan, a Catholic University student researching the emancipation petitions.
 She pointed me to a source that gave the final compensation figures.
 The Queen sisters got a little more than I estimated, $8,256.30.)

 Ann Queen MacDaniel called her farm Queensboro and lived in one of the more interesting houses in the region.
-She filed two petitions.
-The first was for a mother and son, Susan and Tony Newton.
-The second was for the Turner family; Thomas the father, with children Armstead, Lucy, Elizabeth, and Cecilia.
+She filed a petition for the Turner family; Thomas the father, with children Armstead, Lucy, Elizabeth, and Cecilia.
 Ann MacDaniel described Thomas Turner as a “Brick moulder, waiter, unsound in body, of immoral habits.”
 The children seemed to better suit MacDaniel’s expectations, all described as having “good morals.”
 One wonders about the specifics of Thomas’s habits and physical condition, but no further details are available.

 One other person is included in the petition, a George Allen.
 In the body of the petition he is described as “a very fine Restaurant cook, market gardner & handy with all tools—of sound body & mind, and good morals.”
 There is a note added at the end about him.